Action-Driven Flows for Causal Variational Principles: Minimizing movements for causal fermion systems in finite dimensions

-\end{theorem} \begin{proof} We again proceed as in Section~\ref{seclimit}, always with the measures in~$\meas_1(\F)$ replaced by pairs in~${\mathcal{P}}(\K)$ (see~\eqref{PKdef}).
+with~$N:= \supp \rho$ and~$\rho$ defined similar to~\eqref{rholimit} by $\rho:= \tilde{F}_* \tilde{m}^\xi$ and~$\tilde{F}(x) := \tilde{f}(x)\, x$. \end{theorem} \begin{proof} We again proceed as in Section~\ref{seclimit}, always with the measures in~$\meas_1(\F)$ replaced by pairs in~${\mathcal{P}}(\K)$ (see~\eqref{PKdef}).
 The existence of the limit measure follows as in Proposition~\ref{prop:LipRepara}.
-The EL equation are obtained exactly as in Lemma~\ref{lemmaELlim}. \end{proof} We finally point out that the last proof of convergence no longer applies if~$\xi=0$.
+The EL equation are obtained exactly as in Lemma~\ref{lem:verticaldown}. \end{proof} We finally point out that the last proof of convergence no longer applies if~$\xi=0$.
 This is the reason why in Theorem~\ref{thmlimit1} we had to {\em{assume}} that the curve~$(\m^0(t), f^0(t))$ converges.
 Similar as explained by the example in Section~\ref{secex}, in the case~$\xi=0$ we cannot expect convergence of the curve.